software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 3. "As a user, I want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate"
 > 4. "As a user, I want to customize my profile so that I can share information about myself"
 >
 > How would improve these user stories?
-Come up with a _well-written_ version of each user story.
+Come up with a better version of each user story.

 {: .important-title }

 > Exercise 12
 >
 > During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
-Come up with at least six _well-written_ user stories based on the project description.
+Come up with at least six well-written user stories based on the project description.
 Use the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal]" format for the user stories.
 >
 > Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.